FREE SHIPPING on orders over $75 International: over $250

 5. Processing

-When it comes to tea processing, there’s a myriad of ways farmers can choose to process it!
+When it comes to tea processing, there are myriad of ways farmers can choose to process it!
 Steaming, pan-firing, roasting, oxidizing, rolling, twisting, compressing, fermenting, aging… and the list goes on!
 For example, leaves that farmers roll quite heavily will produce fewer steeps.
-When the farmers roll the leaves, more juices come out of them.
+When the farmers roll the leaves, more juice comes out of them.
 Consequently, when we brew these leaves, they will release their flavors more quickly.

 6. Brewing

 At last, here we are!
-While all the previously mentioned factors are definitely crucial in determining brew-endurance, it is how we finally choose to brew the leaves which will make or break the deal.
+While all the previously mentioned factors are crucial in determining brew endurance, it is how we ultimately choose to brew the leaves that will make or break the deal.

-Now to determine how our gong fu cha ceremony will turn out, we should counter-in the ratio of leaf to water, the brewing vessel (i.e., a more miniature Chinese teapot versus a big western-style one), the brewing times, and the water temperature.
-Furthermore, the first steep or two are essential in determining whether or not we can continue getting multiple delicious infusions out of our tea.
-In other words, if we can’t brew the first round properly (for example, by over-brewing it or burning the leaves with extra-hot water), most likely, the rest will turn out poorly as well.
+Now, to determine how our gong fu cha ceremony will turn out, we should consider the ratio of leaf to water, the brewing vessel (i.e., a more miniature Chinese teapot versus a big western-style one), the brewing times, and the water temperature.
+Furthermore, the first steep or two is essential in determining whether or not we can continue getting multiple delicious infusions out of our tea.
+In other words, if we can’t brew the first round properly (for example, by over-brewing it or burning the leaves with extra-hot water), the rest will likely turn out poorly as well.
 Consequently, the brews will be tasteless and lifeless because the leaves have lost all their potential.

 gongfu